ELTE-DH/WebArticleCurator/README.md

 Crawling timespan (optional)

 - `date_from`: the inclusive minimal date of the required articles in ISO 8601 form YYYY-MM-DD
-- `date_until`: the exclusive maximal date of the required articles in ISO 8601 form YYYY-MM-DD
+- `date_until`: the inclusive maximal date of the required articles in ISO 8601 form YYYY-MM-DD

 ## Tags (fileds)